w3c/user-timing/conditional-tracing-explainer.md

 PerformanceTrack.startConditionalBuffering({entryType: ...});
 ```

-The Performancetrack can add markers and measure the time between them, similar to the user timing API.
+The `PerformanceTrack` can add markers and measure the time between them, similar to the user timing API.
 The difference is that the track doesn't take the dictionary-type parameters like `detail`, `markOptions` and `measureOptions`.

 ```js
 PerformanceTrack.mark(Name);